All job seekers should be using bullet points for their resumes.

 Some sections don’t really need bullet points since they’re only listing things as opposed to going in-depth.

 Don’t get us wrong though.
-Bullet points can be used for some of the sections mentioned below for ATS resumes.
+Bullet points can be used for some of the sections mentioned below for ats resume.
 The downside is that it uses up valuable space that could be saved for another section.

 You wouldn’t want bullet points everywhere in the first place because certain details won’t stand out as much as they could.